 The Yellow-margined Box Turtle is a very rare species of turtle.
 Not only can it retract its head, arms, and legs, but it can also conceal itself in a way that resembles a lid on box.
-This turtle is on the brink of extinction because many people capture them for pets.
+This turtle is on the brink of extinction because it is sought as a pet and as food.

 Shell size: Up to 19cm